From the airport to the city centre Cyclades

 Accessibility Cyclades

-The fate of people with reduced mobility and strollers is unfortunately not a priority in Greece, far from it.
-This results in poor accessibility, especially in all public transport, trains and local buses.
-In Athens, however, access is finally available in the most recent metro stations and on some important tourist sites such as the Acropolis.
-On the sea side, ferries and other boats are not always very accessible either: on the big ferries, access is theoretically assured for all, but in practice, it is another story (the escalators used to get on the boat are deactivated when it comes to disembarking...).
-Elevators are provided, but do not necessarily serve all the floors of the ferries.
+The plight of people with reduced mobility and baby carriages is unfortunately not always a priority in Greece.
+The result is reduced accessibility, particularly on all public transport, trains and local buses.
+In Athens, however, access is finally available at the most recent metro stations and at major tourist sites such as the Acropolis.
+By the sea, ferries and other boats are often equipped with electric wheelchairs.
+Elevators are provided, but do not necessarily serve all ferry floors.
+Equipment depends on how modern the boats are.
+It's best to check with the companies before you buy your ticket.

 Tourist traps Cyclades